 - 'Keeping Children Safe in Education' including Part 1 and Annexes A and B (Dept. for Ed.
-2023) - 'What to do if you're worried a child is being abused' (HM Government March 2015) - Northamptonshire Safeguarding Children Partnership Early Help: Northamptonshire Safeguarding Children Partnership Thresholds Guidance 2022 - Sharing nudes and semi-nudes: advice for education settings working with children and young people (HM Govt and UKCIS 2020) - Sharing nudes and semi-nudes: how to respond to an incident (UKCIS) - The Prevent duty: Departmental advice for schools and childcare providers (Dept. for Ed.
-June 2015) - NSPCC guidance on Harmful Sexual Behaviour and Brook Traffic Light Tool - When to call the Police Guidance for Schools and Colleges (National Police Chief Council 2020)
+2024) - Data Protection in Schools Toolkit - 'What to do if you're worried a child is being abused' (HM Government March 2015) - Northamptonshire Safeguarding Children Partnership Thresholds Guidance - Sharing nudes and semi-nudes: advice for education settings working with children and young people (HM Govt and UKCIS 2024) - Sharing nudes and semi-nudes: how to respond to an incident (UKCIS 2024) - The Prevent duty: Departmental advice for schools and childcare providers (DfE 2023) - NSPCC guidance on Harmful Sexual Behaviour and Brook Traffic Light Tool - When to call the Police Guidance for Schools and Colleges (National Police Chief Council 2020)